 Clean Energy & Power: Power outages cost the U.S. economy more than \$70 billion annually.
 The Bipartisan Infrastructure Law makes a historic investment to upgrade our power infrastructure by making the grid more resilient and building thousands of miles of new transmission lines to deliver clean, affordable electricity.
-The law also makes a historic investment in clean energy technologies like advanced nuclear, clean hydrogen, and carbon capture, as well as a historic \$3.5 billion investment in weatherization to improve energy efficiency of homes and lower energy costs for impacted households by an average of \$372 per year.
+The law also makes a historic investment in clean energy technologies like advanced nuclear, clean hydrogen, carbon capture, and batteries, as well as a historic \$3.5 billion investment in weatherization to improve energy efficiency of homes and lower energy costs for impacted households by an average of \$372 per year.

-- Announced funding to date: To date, approximately \$283.4 million has been allocated to Georgia for clean energy, energy efficiency, and power in 2022.
-This includes: - \$84.3 million for weatherization; - \$10.8 million through the State Energy Program;
+- Announced funding to date: To date, approximately \$309.3 million has been allocated to Georgia for clean energy, energy efficiency, and power in 2022 and 2023.
+This includes: - \$84.3 million for weatherization;

-- \$8.7 million to prevent outages and make the power grid more resilient.
-Additional grid funding will be made available in the coming months; and - \$178.2 million in awards in Georgia to help strengthen the battery supply chain.
+- \$10.8 million through the State Energy Program; - \$10 million through the Energy Efficiency and Conservation Block Grant Program; - \$17.3 million to prevent outages and make the power grid more resilient.
+Additional grid funding will be made available in the coming months; and - \$178.2 million to help strengthen the battery supply chain.

 Airports: According to some rankings, no U.S. airports rank in the top 25 of airports worldwide.
-The Bipartisan Infrastructure Law invests \$25 billion in airports to replace and modernize airport infrastructure, which helps the US become more economically competitive globally, creates good jobs, and revitalizes and supports more efficient and enhances traveler experience.
+The Bipartisan Infrastructure Law invests \$25 billion in airports to replace and modernize airport infrastructure, which helps the U.S. become more economically competitive globally, creates good jobs, and revitalizes and supports more efficient and enhanced traveler experience.

-• Announced funding to date: To date, Georgia has received more than \$163 million in 2022 for airports.
+• Announced funding to date: To date, Georgia has received approximately \$302.5 million in 2022 and 2023 for airports.

-Ports and Waterways: Like airports, our ports and waterways are in need of repair and reimagination.
+Ports and Waterways: Like airports, our ports and waterways are in need of repair and investment.
 The Bipartisan Infrastructure Law invests \$17 billion in port infrastructure to strengthen our supply chains, address maintenance backlogs, and reduce congestion and emissions near ports- ultimately helping our country move goods more quickly and at lower cost.

-• Announced funding to date: To date, Georgia has received more than \$68 million in 2022 for ports and waterways.
+• Announced funding to date: To date, Georgia has received roughly \$68.2 million in 2022 and 2023 for ports and waterways.

 Resilience: Millions of Americans feel the effects of climate change and extreme weather every day.
 More frequent hurricanes, wildfires, heat waves, floods, unprecedented power outages, and persistent droughts devastate our communities and threaten our infrastructure.
-In the last decade, Georgia has experienced 46 extreme weather events, costing the state up to \$20 billion in damages.
+In the last decade, Georgia has experienced 48 extreme weather events, costing the state up to \$14 billion in damages.
 The Bipartisan Infrastructure Law makes a historic investment to bolster our resilience against pressing challenges like impacts of climate change, extreme weather events, and other hazards like cyberattacks.

-• Announced funding to date: To date, approximately \$200 million has been allocated to Georgia for infrastructure resilience in 2022 including \$30.8 million through the Army Corps of Engineers for flood mitigation.
+• Announced funding to date: To date, approximately \$206.4 million has been allocated to Georgia for infrastructure resilience in 2022 and 2023 including \$30.9 million through the Army Corps of Engineers for flood mitigation.